spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/04-aks.md

 <WarningBox>

 If the Palette [cloud account](/clusters/public-cloud/azure#creatinganazurecloudaccount) is created with **Disable Properties** and the cluster option
-**Static Placement** is enabled, the network informations from your Azure account will not be imported to Palette.
+**Static Placement** is enabled, the network information from your Azure account will not be imported to Palette.
 You can manually input the information for the **Control Plane Subnet** and the **Worker Network**.

 </WarningBox>